143. Sheri Dew: Being Known as Women of God

 126. A Fresh Perspective on Our Temple Experience with Melinda Brown

-This week, Melinda Brown’s new book An Endowment of Love was dropped on Deseret Book shelves.
+Melinda Brown’s new book An Endowment of Love is now available!
 In it, she offers a fresh and unique approach to the temple, helping us see the connection between our temple covenants and principles of eternal, loving relationships.
 So in this episode, Director of Content for Deseret Book Michelle Torsak sits down with Melinda to discuss how we can take a fresh look and see the temple with new lenses.
 They discuss how we can better understand covenantal relationships, and Mindy shares walks us through a few parts of her new book that will help us better see our covenants as manifestations of our love for God.

 125. 5 Questions to Illuminate Women in the Scriptures